-- to execute commands (including commands that are specific for the operating system),
+- executing commands (including commands that are specific for the operating system),

-- to transfer scripts to the remote host and to execute such scripts on the remote host,
+- transferring scripts to the remote host and to execute such scripts on the remote host,

-- to propagate environment variables to the remote host,
+- propagating environment variables to the remote host,

-- to add return values to orders for use with follow-on jobs in the workflow.
+- adding return values to orders for use with follow-on jobs in the workflow.

 SSH Session Management